HPE-Haven-OnDemand/havenondemand-android/README.md

 *Example code:*
 ```
-// Call a combination named "ocrtoconcept", which recognizes text from an image and extract the concept of the text.
+// Call a combination API named "ocrtoconcept", which recognizes text from an image and extract the concept of the text.
 params.put("url", "http://www.some.domain/review.jpg");
 params.put("languages", "en");
 hodClient.GetRequestCombination(params, "ocrtoconcept", false);